revaturelabs/interviewquestions/Multithreading/Threads.md

 <blockquote>

 - Class Lock: In java, each and every class has a unique lock usually referred to as a class level lock.
 These locks are achieved using the keyword 'static synchronized' and can be used to make static data thread-safe.
-It is generally used when one wants to prevent multiple threads from entering a synchronized block.
+It is generally used to prevent multiple threads from entering a synchronized block.

 Example: